Rules and regulations of the Bpi public spaces

 • from 12pm to 10pm on Mondays, Wednesdays, Thursdays, Fridays

-To enable the library to close at 10pm, the staff ask visitors to leave from 9:45 pm.
+To enable the library to close at 10pm, staff will evacuate the premises from 9:45pm.

 The library is closed on Tuesdays and 1 May.